Concordium/concordium-rust-smart-contracts/CTS1.rst

 All of the fields in the JSON file are optional, and this specification reserve a number of field names, shown in the table below.

-.. list-table:: Token metadata JSON fields
+.. list-table:: Token metadata JSON Object
   :header-rows: 1

   * - Property